FDA Approves Altreno Lotion for Acne from Ortho Dermatologics

 Adverse events seen in the trial were predictable pharmacological class effects typically associated with calcipotriene and topical corticosteroids.
 The safety profile of MC2-01 cream was similar to that known for Taclonex.

-With Ashfaq A. Marghoob, MD
+Close Up With Ashfaq A. Marghoob, MD

 Practical Dermatology® spoke with Ashfaq A. Marghoob, MD, Director of Memorial Sloan Kettering’s regional skin cancer clinic in Hauppauge, NY, about the reasons behind and results of his new study in JAMA Dermatology.
 The study sought to make sure dermatoscopes with magnets are safe for patients with pacemakers, defibrillators, and other implanted devices in patients.